CHAPTER 11 - MANAGEMENT CONTROLS AND PROGRAM OVERSIGHT

 11-4.
 Data Mining Case Review and Closure

 a.
 DM Case Management.
 Oversight Systems’ IOD DM capability evaluates each transaction against a set of tiered business rules to identify high-risk transactions.
 Tier 1 rules are mandatory and applicable to all DoD purchase cards.
 Tier 2 rules are mandatory rules that can be tailored as necessary at the local level.
 DM cases can be system-generated or manually generated.
 The system generates a DM case whenever a business rule is broken.
 GPC program officials are required to manually create cases for each finding and disciplinary category determination they independently identify during their reviews.
-Each case is adjudicated to determine if the transaction is to be classified under one of five disciplinary categories standardized in compliance with the DPC memo “Final Governmentwide Commercial Purchase Card Disciplinary Category Definitions Guidance,” January 27, 2020.
+Each case is adjudicated to determine if the transaction is to be classified under one of five disciplinary categories standardized in compliance with the DPCAP memo “Final Governmentwide Commercial Purchase Card Disciplinary Category Definitions Guidance,” January 27, 2020.
 Disputes are also categorized as determinations.

 c.
 Case Assignment and Review Process.